dahisland/argent-bank/README.md

 - Use the `npm install` command to install dependencies.
 - Use the `npm start` command to run the project localy on your browser.

+IMPORTANT: To use API data in the front project instead of mock data, you have to turn ["serverIsOn" (line 8)](./argentbank-frontend/src/AppProvider.js) context value to "true".

 Local url by default is : http://localhost:3000/ .

-You can consult the jsdoc by using live-server on the [./argentbank-frontend/jsdoc/index.html](./argentbank-frontend/jsdoc/index.html) file.
+You can consult the jsdoc by using live-server on the [jsdoc index.html](./argentbank-frontend/jsdoc/index.html) file.